 There’s a pretty good chance you won’t wake up tomorrow feeling the overwhelming urge to do a partial 401(k) rollover.
 But in the right situation, it could be something to think about.

-Say your current 401(k) plan offers some niche investment option that you want to keep as part of your overall asset allocation.
-You might consider leaving that investment in the 401(k) plan, and rolling over all of the other money to an IRA — one that will most likely offer a wider and cheaper investment menu.
+Say your current 401(k) plan offers some niche investment options that you want to keep as part of your overall asset allocation.
+You might consider leaving that investment in your former employer’s plan and rolling over all of the other money to an IRA — one that will most likely offer a wider and cheaper investment menu.

-If you have the option, it might be worth transferring your appreciated company stock to a taxable brokerage account instead.
+If this sounds like you, it might be worth transferring your appreciated company stock to a taxable brokerage account instead if you have the option.
 This way, upon sale of the stock, you’ll pay capital gains tax as opposed to the more costly ordinary income tax (assuming you’ve held the position for longer than a year).

 A partial rollover is not a taxable event so long as the money is rolled to an account with like-tax treatment.
 This essentially means that a pre-tax retirement account must be rolled into another pre-tax account — and a post-tax account must be rolled into a post-tax one — to avoid taxation.